revou-fsse-3/module-4-michaelwahyudin/README.md

 [![Review Assignment Due Date](https://classroom.github.com/assets/deadline-readme-button-24ddc0f5d75046c5622901739e7c5dd533143b0c8e959d652212380cedb1ea36.svg)](https://classroom.github.com/a/VXLqjAFn)

 This is my week 10 React project for revou
+I have uploaded it into my [Vercel](https://module-4-michaelwahyudin-okdb.vercel.app/)

+This is my week 10 React backup project for revou in case the main one does not work
 I have uploaded it into my [Vercel](https://module-4-michaelwahyudin.vercel.app/) In the project directory(use npm start on 'my-app' folder), you can run:
 **credit to mas pojan